 A homage to drag ball and their houses.
 This continue-to-develop drink makes you feel unexpectedly been thrown a shade.
 From an infamous shot-reputed Jagermeister.
 Sassiness from ginger, and cocoa like how drag queens used cocoa butter as skin care while looking into the mirror and putting on makeup.
 Before they go out to voguing and throwing some shades.
 This cocktail stunned you quite in an unexpected way.

 The first smell you inhale might be a bit oddly smoky sweet and slightly fermented sour.
-Once sip, it’s a juicy charred-sugar cane taste with a zing of ginger, and a faint smell of mint and chocolate.
-It later develops into deep spiced and herbaceous-minty and dark fruits with dry sweetness.
+Once sip, it’s a juicy charred-sugar cane taste with a zing of ginger and a faint smell of mint and chocolate.
+It later develops into deep spiced and herbaceous-minty and dark fruits with the dry sweetness.
 At the very end after swallowed, it was as if a tiny spread out spiced and buttery sugar bits are melting on your tongue.

 Want to know more about drag ball in the 80s?, watch this documentary ‘Paris is Burning’: https://www.netflix.com/title/60036691

 This closed-loop drink gives out a french feel from Rhum and how perfume sillage-like it smells.
 An appreciation to Maripol which is French.
-It taste as if you take a bite of an apple.
+It tastes as if you take a bite of an apple.
 That waxiness then tartness changes into juicy sweetness with a little bit of rhum.
-The following part where the dried plum and dried flowers fragrance then candied apple finish along a lovely and clove cigarette/incense-like smoke.
+The following part where the dried plum and dried flowers fragrance then candied apple finish along with a lovely and clove cigarette/incense-like smoke.

 Maripol bio and some her polaroids: http://www.maripol.com/